auxiliaire/checkers3/README.md

 ## Porting a GTK+2 app to GTK+3

 This project comparing with its predecessor [checkers2](https://github.com/auxiliaire/checkers2) can provide some hints about what needs to be changed in the code in order to make it work with GTK+3.
-Of course it's not a very sophisticated project so many gotchas necesseraly left out, but the basics seems to be covered.
+Of course it's not a very sophisticated project so many gotchas necessarily left out, but the basics seem to be covered.

 ## New features